Password Plus and Super Password

 Password Plus and Super Password are American TV game shows that aired separately between 1979 and 1989.
 Both shows were revivals of Password, which originally ran from 1961 to 1975 in various incarnations.
 With only subtle differences between them, both Password Plus and Super Password retained the format of play as their predecessor, with two teams of two people each—a celebrity and a contestant—attempting to guess a mystery word using only one-word clues.
-A new feature included a series of five passwords as clues to an overarching puzzle for the teams to solve.
+New features included a series of five passwords as clues to an overarching puzzle for the teams to solve, as well as a bonus round requiring the winning team to guess ten passwords under a time limit to win a cash jackpot.

 Password Plus and Super Password aired on NBC, and were taped on Stage 3 at NBC Studios in Burbank, California.
 Password Plus was a Mark Goodson-Bill Todman Production and Super Password was a Mark Goodson Production.

-Password Plus aired from January 8, 1979 to March 26, 1982, for 801 episodes.
+Password Plus aired from January 8, 1979, to March 26, 1982, for 801 episodes.
 The program also won a Daytime Emmy Award for Outstanding Game Show in 1982.
-Super Password aired for 1,151 episodes from September 24, 1984 to March 24, 1989.
+Super Password aired for 1,151 episodes from September 24, 1984, to March 24, 1989.

 Cast

 Hosts

 Password Plus was hosted by original Password host Allen Ludden from its debut until April 1980, when he took a leave of absence after being diagnosed with stomach cancer.
 Bill Cullen, who at the time was hosting the show that preceded Password Plus on NBC, Chain Reaction, filled in until Ludden returned a month later.
-Ludden left the program again in late October of 1980 due to further health problems and was replaced by Tom Kennedy.
-Cullen was hosting Blockbusters, another Goodson-Todman production also airing on NBC by this time.
+Ludden left the program again in late October 1980 due to further health problems and was replaced by Tom Kennedy.
+(By this time, Cullen was hosting Blockbusters, another Goodson-Todman production also airing on NBC.)
 Ludden made no further television appearances before his death on June 9, 1981, and Kennedy hosted the remainder of the series.

 Bert Convy was the host for the entire run of Super Password.

 Announcers

 Gene Wood was the regular announcer on both Password Plus and Super Password.
 Johnny Olson, Bob Hilton, John Harlan, and Rich Jeffries substituted for Wood on different occasions on Password Plus.

-Jeffries was the first announcer of Super Password and served as a regular announcer until November 23, 1984.
-After the first nine weeks, Wood replaced Jeffries as announcer on November 26, 1984.
+Jeffries was the announcer for the first nine weeks of Super Password; he was replaced by Wood on November 26, 1984.
 Jeffries and Hilton occasionally substituted for Wood.